 - Goal description: Launch a new version of the company website by May 31st.

 Imagine getting a bomb like this dropped on you!
 If you rate Below expectations with no explanation or suggestions to get better, it creates an alarming and distressing situation for the employee.
 As a best practice, if you rate Below, always give an explanation and coaching feedback to help the other person avoid this rating next time.

 - Write rating notes and coaching feedback for each and every goal.

 - Give a clear explanation and a plan for improvement if you rate Below expectations.

 - Think about the individual employee's performance towards shared goals.
 Avoid looking at your direct reports as a group when reviewing shared goals.
 You should evaluate each employee and their performance towards the goal individually.
-One person shouldn't be undeservedly penalized or praised if their performance doesn't match that of the rest of the group.
+One person should not be undeservedly penalized or praised if their performance does not match that of the rest of the group.

 - Rate every goal Above expectations.
 This is typically an indication that goals are too easy.
 You want to challenge your employees to keep them interested in their work, so make sure the goals matches the skill level of the individual.

 - Rate goals Below expectations without giving an explanation and a plan for improvement.
-I can't say it enough; employees can't get better unless you tell them how.
-It's your expectations they're trying to meet after all.
+We cannot say it enough; employees cannot get better unless you tell them how.
+It is your expectations they are trying to meet after all.

-- Rate goals Below expectations just because they haven't been met yet.
+- Rate goals Below expectations just because they have not been met yet.
 Avoid rating Below expectations if the employee is making sufficient progress towards the goal.
-Just because they're on their way doesn't mean they aren't making good progress.
+Just because they are on their way does not mean they are not making good progress.

 - Fall into a routine.
 Try to approach each new rating period with a fresh perspective to accurately evaluate performance and provide constructive feedback.
 Set yourself a time limit of 15-25 minutes each rating period to give thoughtful feedback to each employee.